the dior saddle bag is back (again)

 A brief history of fashion’s latest comeback trend.

 Giddy-up cowpeople, the Saddle Bag is back.
-Last seen swinging off the Juicy Couture-clad, vajazzled flip-phone wielding arms of fashion’s favourite It Girls, nearly two decades since launching, Dior’s equestrian must have has made its long way back to the catwalk from the dark, dank cultural abyss of eBay.
+Last seen swinging off the Juicy Couture-clad, vajazzled flip-phone wielding arms of fashion’s favorite It Girls, nearly two decades since launching, Dior’s equestrian must have has made its long way back to the catwalk from the dark, dank cultural abyss of eBay.
 Can it really be?
 Yes.
-Punctuating yesterday’s Joseph-and-the-Technicolour-Dreamcoat-meets-flower-power-protest-inspired collection, Maria Grazia Chiuri sent a handful of models down her autumn/winter 18 runway clutching a not-so-different version of the late 90s/early 00s classic in their well-pruned paws.
+Punctuating yesterday’s Joseph-and-the-Technicolor-Dreamcoat-meets-flower-power-protest-inspired collection, Maria Grazia Chiuri sent a handful of models down her fall/winter 18 runway clutching a not-so-different version of the late 90s/early 00s classic in their well-pruned paws.

 But, wait, didn’t this already happen?
 Well, sort of.
 In the last few years, a flurry of think pieces heralding the much-awaited return of the Dior It Bag have surfaced after a handful of random Saddle bag sightings (more on that later) on the arms of people who know.
 But, like most guys on Tinder, this coming was premature.
 Because, they weren’t back, not really.
 These were just vintage finds being worn in new contexts.
 Think of them as the warm up act to the main event, the amuse-bouche to the opulent feast that was to come, courtesy of MGC.
 So, why now?
 Well, before we get into the here and now, a brief history lesson is in order.

 The year is 1999.
 The Mickey Mouse club alumni were dominating the charts and everyone* still thought that Ricky Martin was straight and Britney Spears still a virgin.
 Over in fashion land, we were in the height of logo mania.
 Forget ugly trainers, it was all about Ugg(ly) boots.
 Von Dutch had just been founded and Juicy Couture was in full swing.
-Kim Kardashian was working as the wardrobe girl for Paris Hilton, who was still signed to Donald Trump’s modelling agency.
+Kim Kardashian was working as the wardrobe girl for Paris Hilton, who was still signed to Donald Trump’s modeling agency.
 This was pre-Hijab Lindsay, but post Wino Forever Johnny Depp.
-It was a simpler life where things were only ever “hot” or “sexy” and the only real threat to your wellbeing was breaking a nail or the Millenium Bug.
 Motorola had a monopoly on what mobile phone you were using and MSN was the mode of communication du jour.
 It was a simple, Swarovski’d time.
 All was right with the world.

 But that’s not where the story ends.
 Over the last few years, vintage Dior Saddle Bags have been cropping up all over the place, excavated from the dusty annals of fashion history.
 Indeed, only the other day Bella Hadid was papped repping a retro denim one, our gal Riri was seen sporting the traditional logo one, Queen Bey took a brown one out to dinner, Adwoa wore one to a wedding and this massive Chinese pop star CL posed for a picture in one.